-These subject helps students develop problem-solving, communication and research skills in the context of computer graphics, including computer representation, and manipulation and display of pictorial information.
-It also helps students enhance their skills to design and implement three-dimensional (3D) computer images, such as those used in animated films, virtual reality (VR), data visualisation and computer games.
+These subjects help students develop problem-solving skills in the context of computer graphics, including computer representation, manipulation, and display of pictorial information.
+It also helps students enhance their skills to design and implement three-dimensional (3D) computer images, such as those used in animated films, virtual reality (VR), data visualization and computer games.